How to Configure Remote Storage for Magento 2.x

 aws s3 sync var/import_export s3://my_bucket_name/import_export

-This is much faster than Magento’s built-in sync, because aws s3 sync uploads files concurrently.
+Both methods are significantly faster than Magento’s built-in sync, as aws s3 sync handles uploads concurrently.

 The storage flag file in the bucket